-We’ve developed a future blueprint with the help of experts from organisations like The Woodland Trust, Butterfly Conservation Group and The Sussex Wildlife trust, as well as many other local groups and individuals.
+We’ve developed a future blueprint for these amazing woods with the help of experts from organisations like The Woodland Trust, Butterfly Conservation Group and The Sussex Wildlife Trust, as well as our own advisers and many other local groups and individuals.

 We now have a woodland management plan that maps, designs and helps create our vision for how the wood could look for generations to come.
-This was formally agreed in February 2017 and we have started acting on that.
+This was formally agreed with the Forestry Commission in February 2017 and we have started acting on that.
 This has included two major harvesting efforts, the construction of a Forest Road – badly needed due to the very wet nature of the woods in winter, and new infrastructure such as toilets, storage and meeting-welfare space.

-Vert Woods is part of a bigger 250-hectare site that was once an ancient woodland.
-In recent generations much of this was felled and replaced with softwoods (like pine) for commercial gain.
-We plan to:
+Vert Woods is part of a bigger 250-hectare site.
+In recent generations much of the hardwoods were felled and replaced with softwoods (like pine) for commercial gain.
+We are or plan to:

-- thin out the poor quality and mature pine, selling it for wood chip or biomass
+- thin out the poor quality and mature pine, selling it for wood chip, sawlogs and some higher value products

-- encourage natural regeneration (with some planting) of healthy, native hardwood trees
+- encourage natural regeneration plus adding some planting of healthy, native hardwood trees

 - enhance natural features like the wet areas, ponds, heathland and open areas